Intersession FAQ

 Q. Where do I hand in my papers?

-A. If you are taking a course with a visiting professor, make sure you clarify with him/her about the method of assignment submission, if it is not mentioned in the course syllabus.
+A. If you are taking a course with a visiting professor, make sure you clarify with him/her about the method of assignment submission and return, if it is not mentioned in the course syllabus.
 Make sure you use your mytyndale.ca email account to submit any assignments so that the school has a record in the system.
-If you want to receive your paper back after it has been marked, be sure to arrange it with your professor.
-Methods may include a self-addressed stamped envelope with your submission.

 Q. Can I use a Tyndale Intersession course towards my degree at another school?